 Similarly to Scrum, there is no need for the whole team to participate.
 Only one or few representatives are sent.
 It is also common for a project manager to be part of the meeting to help communicate and set future goals.

 Lastly, before a new cycle, the whole team sits down in a Retrospective.
 Just like in Scrum, this meeting is there to facilitate team communication and process improvement.
 Team members bring up and discuss process issues that were prominent during the iteration.
 Ideally, retrospective should end with at least one actionable item for the next iteration.

-Thus, gradually improving the project process.
+If done on recurring basis, that results in gradually improving the project process.